 1. You can purchase "sproutable" pasteurized almonds.
-I haven't done enough research into this to know if they are really more nutritionally beneficial than the steamed almonds.
+I haven't done enough research into this to know if they are really more nutritionally beneficial than steamed almonds.
 I have seen these in our local health food store and they are really pricey (about $11 per pound).

 2. Purchase imported almonds from Spain.
 My most recent internet search for these yielded shocking prices of about $13.99 per pound

 3. Find a raw almond buying group that buys almonds direct from almond farmers.
-There's a little loophole in the pasteurization law that makes it an option to get truly raw almonds as long as you buy them direct from a farmer.
+There's a little loophole in the pasteurization law that makes it an option to get truly raw almonds as long as you buy them directly from a farmer.
 I had one of these out of my home and we bought loads of almonds every fall.
 Not sure if I will keep going it as it was a boatload of work this last year.

 4. Become friends with an almond farmer and purchase almonds directly from the farm.